 You Have 60 Days to Rescind an Acknowledgement of Paternity

 While you should never sign a Voluntary Acknowledgement of Paternity form before you are ready, state law does allow for a “cooling off” period.
 As noted by the Illinois Department of Healthcare and Family Services (HFS), both parties have sixty (60) days to rescind a VAP form.
 Whether you have learned new information or realized you made the wrong decision, you can rescind the form if you act within sixty (60) days.
 However, once the deadline expires, the acknowledgment is finalized.
 It will be far more difficult and complicated (though not impossible) to deny parentage after that point.

 Speak to Our Illinois Paternity Lawyers Today

 At Keller Legal Services, our Illinois family law attorneys represent both fathers and mothers in paternity cases.
-If you have questions or concerns about signing a voluntary acknowledgement form, we can help.
+If you have questions or concerns about signing a voluntary acknowledgment form, we can help.
 To request a free, completely confidential initial consultation, please contact our legal team today.
-From our office locations in Naperville, Aurora and Wheaton, we handle paternity cases throughout Northern Illinois.
+From our office locations in Naperville, Aurora, and Wheaton, we handle paternity cases throughout Northern Illinois.